-We present a spectrum of solutions to the same fringe problem, both in its traditional depth-first form and in its breadth-first counterpart.
+We present a spectrum of solutions to the traditional depth-first samefringe problem and its breadth-first counterpart.
 We work on Lisp-like binary trees of integers (S-expressions):

 The samefringe problem is traditionally stated as follows.
 Given two trees of integers, one wants to know whether they have the same sequence of leaves when read from left to right.
 For example, the two trees NODE (NODE (LEAF 1, LEAF 2), LEAF 3) and NODE (LEAF 1, NODE (LEAF 2, LEAF 3)) have the same fringe [1, 2, 3] (representing it as a list) even though they are shaped differently: